joost-morsink/FF-admin-module/doc/arch/intro.md

 * Integrity, keeping the data offline gives us more easy ways to protect data integrity.

-* Flexibility, a loosely coupled system is easier to replace.
+* Flexibility, a loosely coupled system is easier to replace or modify.

 Although the proposed solution gives us several advantages, we also need to consider the added complexity of communication between the online and offline systems.